US military downgrades efforts against extremists in Sahel

 The security situation in Burkina Faso “is deteriorating faster than anywhere else in the Sahel,” says the new report, citing AFRICOM.
 The West African nation is staggering under a growing number of extremist attacks as fighters move in from neighboring Mali.
 Hundreds of civilians have been killed and hundreds of thousands have fled.

-Extremist groups linked to the Islamic State group and al-Qaida in West Africa “are neither degraded nor contained,” the new report warns, citing AFRICOM.
+Extremist groups affiliated with the Islamic State group and al-Qaida in West Africa's Sahel “are neither degraded nor contained,” the report warns, citing AFRICOM.

-The new U.S. military strategy has changed from trying to degrade, or reduce the effectiveness, of those extremist groups in the Sahel to trying to keep them from growing their membership and spreading into new areas, AFRICOM told the Pentagon inspector general in the quarter ending Dec.
-31.
+Late last year, AFRICOM told the Pentagon inspector general that the new U.S. military strategy has switched from trying to degrade, or reduce the effectiveness, of those extremist groups to trying to keep them from growing their membership and spreading into new areas.

 Mali’s president this week told French media outlets his government is now in contact with leaders of the most active extremist group, the al-Qaida-linked JNIM, a sign that troubled West African countries are exploring various options, including negotiations, to curb the threat.

-The U.S. military in the Sahel largely supports the militaries of France and local countries in their fight against the extremists.
+The U.S. military in the Sahel largely supports the militaries of France and African countries in their fight against the extremists, including with “limited counterterrorism operations,” and carries out airborne intelligence and surveillance operations.

+But such activities were questioned in Washington after four U.S. soldiers were killed in an extremist ambush in Niger in 2017.
+Last month's attack in Kenya was the deadliest one against U.S. forces in Africa since that ambush.

-France recently announced it would increase its troop presence there to more than 5,000 and has started arming its drones, while French leaders have urged the U.S. against cutting its military presence.
+France recently announced it would increase its troop presence in the Sahel to more than 5,000 and has started arming its drones, while French leaders have urged the U.S. against cutting its military presence.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.